Kalvar/ios-KRImageViewer/README.md

 ## Version

-KRImageViewer now is V0.7 beta.
+KRImageViewer now is V0.9 beta.

 ## License

 KRImageViewer is available under the MIT license ( or Whatever you wanna do ).
 See the LICENSE file for more info.

+## Updated Logs

+V0.9 added a function to fit rotations.

 ## Others